 After our time in Peru it was clear to us that there was limited information, that doesn’t come from a tour guide, on how to be a nice person whilst in Peru.
 The Peruvian people may not come across as the friendliest people but they are warm and pleasant to deal with.

-How to poo in Peru.
+How to deal with your poo in Peru.

 Or just in general how to use a toilet.
 The majority of toilets in Peru are western styled.
 Nothing overly scary or daunting here people.
 It’s really simple.
 Walk into the cubicle, close the door and do your business.
 DO NOT FLUSH the toilet paper.
 The sewerage system across most of South America is not equipped to deal with toilet paper.
 All toilets have a small bin in the cubicle for you to place your used toilet paper.